 - Keep your plant in the south-facing window during winter and move them to a different location during summer.

 - Trim off the leaves if only a few of them are affected.
 If the damage is severe, wait for the plant to grow new leaves before trimming.

 - Use a PPFD meter to measure the PPFD (Photosynthetic Photon Flux Density).
 Anything above 1500 in the meter is dangerous for the plant.

-- Prayer plants do best in the window sills near the north-facing windows.
+- Avoid keeping Prayer Plants beside the window sills near the north-facing windows.

 4. Fertilizing Problem